 ■ 4.
-Amend § 11.1 by revising the definitions of "conviction or convicted," "practitioner," "roster," "serious crime," and "state" to read as follows:
+Amend § 11.1 by revising the definitions of "Conviction or convicted," "Practitioner," "Roster or register," "Serious crime," and "State" to read as follows:

 §11.1 Definitions.

 Conviction or convicted means any confession to a crime; a verdict or judgment finding a person guilty of a crime; any entered plea, including nolo contendere or Alford plea, to a crime; or receipt of deferred adjudication (whether judgment or sentence has been entered or not) for an accused or pled crime.